camimariane/review_sttmfiles/README.md

 # review_sttmfiles
-Content related to paper "Evaluation of short text topic models applied to instant messaging communication of software developers"
+Content related to paper "Applying short text topic models to instant messaging communication of software developers" submitted to the Journal of Systems and Software.

 Data available: